oir/barkeep/docs/api/Classes/classbarkeep_1_1_status_display.md

 )
 ```

 Update the displayed message.
-This is thread-safe between the display thread and the calling thread.
+This is synchronized between the display thread and the calling thread.

 ### function `message`